 Interdental cleaning is a vital part of good oral hygiene.
-Using dental floss daily is an effective way to remove plaque, bacteria, and food particles trapped between the teeth.
+Using dental floss daily is an effective way to remove plaque, germs, and food particles trapped between the teeth.
 But did you know that flossing can reduce the risk of developing tartar - a hardened, yellow deposit (calcified dental plaque) that coats the teeth and gums?
-Tartar develops on the teeth when plaque is not removed by brushing and flossing, and the bacterial film calcifies and remains on the teeth and gumline.
-If left untreated, it can lead to tooth decay and gum disease.
+Tartar develops on the teeth when plaque is not removed by brushing and flossing, and the film of germs calcifies and remains on the teeth and gumline.
+If left untreated, it can lead to tooth cavities and gum problems.
 Unfortunately, tartar can only be removed by your dental hygienist and/or dentist with dental instruments or an ultrasonic scaling device.

-Luckily, using dental floss once a day is a great step towards preventing plaque buildup.
+Luckily, using dental floss once a day is a great step towards preventing plaque build-up.
 Start incorporating floss or an interdental cleaning device into your oral hygiene routine.
-This will ensure that bacteria and plaque are effectively removed from surfaces that a toothbrush can't reach.
+This will ensure that germs and plaque are effectively removed from surfaces that a toothbrush can't reach.

 How to Use Dental Floss Correctly

-Now that you know that flossing is essential for maintaining a healthy mouth.
-You should know that doing it correctly makes this step beneficial.
+Now that you know that flossing is essential for maintaining a healthy mouth, you should know that doing it correctly makes a big difference.
 Use this helpful guideline to learn how to floss:

-- Break off about 18 inches of floss.
+- Break off about 45 centimetres of floss.
 Wrap each end around your index fingers to prevent it from slipping.

 - Hold the floss firmly between your thumb and forefingers.